 I strongly advise taking your time here.
 Explore the small pathways, and make sure that you cover it all.
 I spent 4 hours walking around the Necropoli, and I still did not see it all.
 Some of the tombs are not lit, so take a flashlight with you, if you want to have an even better experience.

 After walking around the area, I found the photos of the people excavating the tombs fascinating!
 I decided to leave the tombs outside of the ticketed area for another day, and instead, took a leisurely walk back towards town.

 I ate dinner that night at Da Bibbo Osteria Rivisitata.
 If you are planning on dining here, and I recommend that you do, it is best to make a reservation, especially if you want to dine outside.
 I had a reservation I had made the day before, so I had no problem getting a table.
 But, while I sat there, people kept coming in, and before you knew it, they were turning people away.
 The food here was very good!
 I had sauteed clams and mussels, and then, spaghetti with gallinetta di mare (tiny clams), which was delicious!
 The two plates, a bottle of local wine, water, coffee, dessert (tiramisu with a kinder torte inside), plus a grappa, cost €45.00.

 After dinner, I strolled back to the Palazzo and my lovely room, having had an exciting and educational day.

-Next up: More from Cerveteri, including the Museo Nazionale Ceres and the first day of the festival honoring the town’s patron saint, San Michele Archangelo.
+Next up: More from Cerveteri, including the Museo Nazionale Cerite, and the first day of the festival honoring the town’s patron saint, San Michele Arcangelo.